caewok/fvtt-test-ccw/README.md

 let api = game.modules.get('testccw').api;
-api.bench.describeSceneParameters(); // Basic information regarding the scene. api.tests.testSceneIntersections(); // Test for walls in the scene api.bench.benchSceneIntersections(); // Benchmark using wallsin the scene
+api.bench.describeSceneParameters(); // Basic information regarding the scene. api.tests.testSceneIntersections(); // Test for walls in the scene await api.bench.benchSceneIntersections(); // Benchmark using wallsin the scene
 ```

 To call a specific function, you can pass an array of segments to the respective function.
 For sort and Myers sweep, the segments must have nw and se endpoints identified.
 Converting to `PolygonEdge` (Foundry) or `SimplePolygonEdge` (this package) will suffice.
 Note that segments with intersecting endpoints are reported unless filtered out by the reporting callback function.
 For example: